Conducting clinical trials

 The sponsor is a company, institution, or organisation that takes responsibility for the initiation, management and/or financing of a clinical trial.

-The sponsor should be a locally registered business entity registered with the Accounting and Corporate Regulatory Authority (ACRA) in Singapore.
+The local sponsor should be a locally registered business entity registered with the Accounting and Corporate Regulatory Authority (ACRA) in Singapore.

 Regulatory obligations of the local sponsor